 We passed by top sights such as Seljalandsfoss and Skógafoss but unfortunately, at this time in the day, it was still pitch dark and we couldn’t see them.
 It wasn’t until we closed in on Vík closer to 10:00am that the sky started to brighten.
 We were lucky to have done a complete Iceland road trip back in 2015 and have seen most of the main sights already.
 We were thus able to focus on one of our favourite areas of Iceland: the South-East coast.

-When we were in Vík in 2015, it was late August and lush, green, and almost warm.
+When we were visiting Vík in 2015, it was late August and lush, green, and almost warm.
 Things were slightly different today, with temperatures hovering around 0C (32F) combined with wind and snow.
 That did not stop us from getting out and capturing some amazing photos at Reynisfjara Black Sand Beach.
 If you are looking to venture further north, make sure you include the Jökulsárlón Glacier Lagoon in your itinerary.
 Also, check out Isafjordur (a tiny town buried deep in a fjord in northwest Iceland).

 Shop Bettina's Look